 July 20th, 2015 | Sterling

-You’ve pulled out all the stops to recruit, interview, and narrow down your hiring decision to one or two skilled candidates, only to have the fruits of your labor brought to an alarming halt with a delay in the background check.
-A lengthy background check can be one of the most frustrating aspects of the hiring process.
+You’ve pulled out all the stops to recruit, interview, and narrow down your hiring decision to one or two skilled candidates that could be good additions to your team, only to have the fruits of your labor brought to an alarming halt with a delay in the background check.
+A lengthy background check can be one of the most frustrating aspects of the hiring process for a business.
 According to our Background Screening Trends & Best Practices Report 2015, over half of employers say that their biggest screening challenge is the time it takes to complete a background check.
+So, how to speed up a background check?
+And what causes a delay in a background check?
+Let’s explore these questions and top solutions below.

 CONTRIBUTING FACTORS TO LENGTHY TURNAROUND TIMES

-So what causes some background checks to take longer than others?
+What causes some background checks to take longer than others?
+And how long does a background check take?
 This is usually the first question employers ask when there is an unexpected delay in a background check.
 Unfortunately, there isn’t one specific answer to this question.
 While some background checks are delayed due to backlogs at the county or state repository, other cases might be caused by incorrect or missing information.
+Understanding each of these situations can help you figure out how to speed up a background check and identify the best course of action for your employment program.

 There are different types of criminal searches you can conduct, each with a different level of diligence.
 It’s important that when you analyze or compare the various searches that you also understand the significant differences between them.
 While “instant” databases are quick and convenient, they are not complete nor compliant with the FCRA as a standalone service.
 Instant databases simply do not provide the same level of detail as county criminal record checks based on address history and often contain data which has not been broadly updated within the past 30 days.